facebook/react-native-website/docs/animations.md

 Animated.timing(this.state.animatedValue, {
   toValue: 1,
   duration: 500,
-  useNativeDriver: true // <-- Set this to true }).start();
+  useNativeDriver: true, // <-- Set this to true }).start();
 ```